Chaitanya-Alluri/Chaitanya-Alluri.github.io/content/posts/SixMonthofSilence.md

 tags = ["#LifeUpdate", "#Tennis", "#BookReview", "#ElonMusk", "#48LawsOfPower", "#GITEX", "#AI", "#Personal"]
 +++

-### Back in the Game — Books, Rackets, and a Whole Lot of Life

 > *"Some chapters don't get written on time — but they still get written."*